What is a Spotter?

-The need for spotters is not limited to indoor forklift jobs.
-Many outside jobs, such as construction sites, can benefit from having spotters.
-In fact, any job that uses aerial lifts, earth movers, and other heavy equipment should have a spotter.
+The need for forklift spotters extends beyond indoor jobs.
+Many outdoor jobs, such as construction sites, can benefit from having spotters, and any job that uses aerial lifts, earth movers, and other heavy equipment should have a spotter.

 Spotters are essential when working around overhead structures, steel columns, and live power lines.
-Tight spaces and narrow right-of-ways may offer little room to work.
-The travel route may include rough terrain or temporary access roads that are hard to navigate.
-In every case, a spotter can improve safety and help prevent accidents.
+Tight spaces and narrow paths can make it tough to work, and a travel route may include rough terrain or temporary access roads that are difficult to navigate.
+In these cases, a spotter can improve safety and help prevent accidents.

 Heavy equipment spotters have the same basic duties as forklift spotters.
-They help guide aerial lift and equipment operators when they are moving.
-They scan the ground to look for trip or fall hazards.
-They make sure other workers stay clear of the travel path.
-If drivers can’t see the spotter, the must stop moving immediately.
-Once they regain eye contact with the spotter, they can resume movement.
+They help guide aerial lift and equipment operators when they are moving their vehicles.
+Heavy equipment spotters also scan the ground to look for trip or fall hazards and ensure workers stay clear of travel paths.

-The spotter and operator should engage in safety planning before starting the job.
-First, they should agree on the hand signals that will be used.
-Next, they should review the planned travel route.
-During movement, they need to use the agreed upon hand signals at all times.
+A forklift spotter and operator should engage in safety planning before they start a job.
+First, they should agree on hand signals and review the planned travel route.

 Safety Best Practices for Heavy Equipment Spotters

-✓ Never walking into the path of a vehicle, moving equipment or a swinging load.
+- Avoid walking into the path of a vehicle, moving equipment, or a swinging load.

-✓ Never walking behind the equipment and spotting at the same time.
+- Avoid walking behind heavy equipment and spotting at the same time.

-✓ Standing where the aerial lift or equipment is going and flagging it back.
+- Stand where an aerial lift or equipment is going and flag it back.

-✓ Not using personal mobile phones, headphones, or other items that could distract the spotter.
+- Do not use personal mobile phones, headphones, or other items that could be distracting.

-When planning the job, the spotter and operator should see if they can eliminate the need to back up.
-If not, they should do what they can to minimize it.
-If the spotter has never operated the aerial lift or equipment being spotted, they should discuss the blind spots with the driver.
-This will help prevent the spotter from accidentally walking into one.
+When planning for a job, a forklift spotter and operator should see if they can eliminate the need to back up.
+If not, they should do what they can to minimize back-ups.

 Welcome to CertifyMe.net